-Obviously, there are plenty more foods that can grow from the seeds we throw out everyday.
+Obviously, there are plenty more foods that can grow from the seeds we throw out every day.
 If you are looking for a long term project then some fun ones to experiment with are avocado and lemon.
 These entail much more time to grow, in some cases several years for the tree to produce fruit.
 So think of it as an investment into something you can nurture and take care of as your family grows.
-My parents had a lemon tree that they planted when I was a teenager and now that tree bares enough lemons to feed the neighbourhood.
+My parents had a lemon tree that they planted when I was a teenager and now that tree bears enough lemons to feed the neighborhood.

-Fresh herbs are also a great way to add loads of flavour into your cooking.
+Fresh herbs are also a great way to add loads of flavour to your cooking.
 Growing your own herbs from cuttings takes little time and is very simple.
-Without the need for herb kit, you can easily start your own herb garden from these herb cuttings.
+Without the need for a herb kit, you can easily start your own herb garden from these herb cuttings.

 Here are some herbs that you can easily regrow from cuttings, click the link above to learn how to grow each one.
 Just check that you plant them in the preferred conditions eg. with sunlight or plenty of space if they tend to take over.

-There are endless list of herbs and plants you can regrow from cuttings with each one baring a small gift of love.
+There is an endless list of herbs and plants you can regrow from cuttings with each one bearing a small gift of love.
 It’s really something so simple in nature that we take for granted.
 You will be so excited to see your own sprouts shoot and take pleasure in the food you have grown yourself.